gem5/website/_pages/contributing.md

 git push # Push the changes to stable to your forked repo.
 ```

-As we are working on the `develop` branch, once we've synced our forked repository, we can rebase our local branch on top of the `develop` branch.
+As our local branch work atop the `develop` branch, once we've synced our forked repository, we can rebase our local branch on top of the `develop` branch.
+Assuming our local branch is called `new-feature`:

 ```sh
 git switch develop # Switching back to the develop branch.